mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     typeclass instances on several other types, which would be a huge change.
     The simplest approach would be..."

+    The confounding factor is that these updates require work _by design_: API changes _should_ require lots of thought, and the compiler enforcing that is the whole point.

-    The big irony here is that these updates and changes are largely mechanical in nature, and are exactly the boilerplatey task that LLMs are optimally good for.
+    But the big irony here is that these updates and changes are largely mechanical in nature, and are exactly the boilerplatey task that LLMs are optimally good for.
 These are the reasonable one-shots.
 So it's kind of funny when you let an agentic coder take on a "self-directed" mode, it refuses to use "itself" in the way that a real human would for these smaller tasks.
 3. The heuristic to avoid extra risk in touching data types that might already be used in prod code or databases.
 Config files that might have to be updated to new schemas, inter-op with existing services that might not be easily deployed in sync, working with data at rest...all of these are real risks you have to manage when changing data types.
-But, instead of outright resisting changes completely, you need to adequately judge the weight of this risk and take the appropriate action in each case.
+In practice, a lot of our type changes will _not_ be relevant to any of these concerns, but it is understandable that the LLM would develop an instinct to blanket-avoid them.

 These are also the types of failure modes that are most difficult to catch during code review.
 Diff views will analyze that code has changed, so code that